AlvaroPorras19/Data_for_Cost-driven_Screening_Method_in_UC/README.md

 ## Goals 🚀

 The aim of this repository is to provide the details of the power systems data set used in paper [[1]](https://arxiv.org/abs/2104.05746).
 This article have been developed by some members of the [OASYS group](https://sites.google.com/view/groupoasys/home) thanks to the funding of the project [Flexanalytics](https://groupoasysflexanalytics.readthedocs.io/en/latest/).
-I suggest you to visit the related links to know more our research 😉
+I suggest you to visit the related links to know more about the research of the group 😉

 ## Contents 🌌